 Since then I’ve established myself as a successful playwright and my work is gaining significant recognition regionally, nationally, and internationally.

 Over the last few years, I have worked with diverse partners including Hampstead Theatre, the Royal Court, Graeae Theatre, the Mercury Theatre, Eastern Angles, the New Wolsey Theatre, Unity Theatre and Salisbury Playhouse.

-I am currently developing work with the Mercury Theatre, Graeae Theatre, the New Wolsey, the Marlowe Theatre and Colchester Arts Centre, and am co-writer for BBC Radio 4's Christmas adaptation of Little Dorrit.
+I am currently developing work with the Mercury Theatre, Graeae Theatre, the New Wolsey, the Marlowe Theatre and Colchester Arts Centre, and I co-wrote the Christmas adaptation of Little Dorrit for BBC Radio 4.

 My work has been long-listed for national playwriting competitions including the Verity Bargate, the Bruntwood, Papa Tango, and I was runner up for the Mercury Playwriting Prize 2016.

 I have been a writer on Graeae’s attachment scheme, ‘Write to Play’ (2013-14), a member of the Royal Court National Writers’ group and I am playwright in residence at Essex University.
 I am currently developing work with the Mercury Theatre, Graeae, the New Wolsey, the Marlowe Theatre and Colchester Arts Centre.

 "As a playwright, my vision is to challenge myself and my audiences to create work that is fresh and inspiring, and that has national and international appeal."